That Woman (1922 film)

-That Woman is a 1922 American silent drama film directed by Harry O. Hoyt and starring Catherine Calvert, William Black and William Ricciardi.
+That Woman is a lost 1922 American silent drama film directed by Harry O. Hoyt and starring Catherine Calvert, William Black and William Ricciardi.

 Synopsis

 When the a star Broadway actress marries the son of a wealthy New York family, his father does everything he can to try and split the couple up.
 Eventually convinced of her worthiness, he changes his mind and gives them his blessing.